Pogy-Bot/pogy.db/README.md

 - Endured storage, your data doesn't disappear on restarts.
 - Migrations, to backup your data every once in a while.
-- Caching, to speed up your queries.
+- Caching using Maps or Redis, to speed up your queries.
 - Logging, get a log of when the database gets online, or offline.
 - Ping, check the execution time of your queries.
 - Fully customizable, you can customize your database options as you want.
+- Built in support for Redis, that means you move from Maps to Redis as your application grows.

 ## Download